Ranking your page high in Google should be your first priority to ensure the success of your online venture.

 “Affiliated links” do not affect SEO rankings directly.
-When there is an excess of affiliated links, Google algorithm looks deeper into other quality signals on the site, to judge whether or not, it’s a “thin affiliated site.”
+When there is an excess of affiliated links, the Google algorithm looks deeper into other quality signals on the site, to judge whether or not, it’s a “thin affiliated site.”

 43. HTML Errors

-Sloppy coding and HTML errors are signs of poor quality site and many SEO experts have the opinion that it’s a major sign of weakness.
+Sloppy coding and HTML errors are signs of the poor quality site and many SEO experts have the opinion that it’s a major sign of weakness.